ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/pan-trapping/pan-trapping-mapping.md

 These observations are recorded for each site during a site visit.

-The method involves the use of small coloured bowls or ‘pans’ which are either filled with water and a small amount of dishwashing liquid for rapid sampling over one day, or undiluted propylene glycol for sampling over a longer duration.
+The method involves the use of small coloured bowls or ‘pans’ which are either filled with water and a small amount of dish washing liquid for rapid sampling over one day, or undiluted propylene glycol for sampling over a longer duration.

 ### Diagram